-RealTime Dynamix™: Multiple Sclerosis (EU) provides a twice-yearly analysis of key performance metrics, focusing on brand gains and losses, industry contact rates, familiarity and adoption rates of recently launched products and awareness of products in development.
+RealTime Dynamix™: Multiple Sclerosis (EU) provides a twice-yearly analysis of key performance metrics, focusing on brand gains and losses, industry contact rates, familiarity and adoption rates of recently launched products, and awareness of products in development.
+Product perceptions, disease awareness and attitudes, practice management and other topics are rotated throughout the year to provide an ongoing probe of the crucial drivers of change.
 This ongoing, independent insights series allows marketing professionals to keep abreast of and quickly react to market changes by providing critical information that will support their commercial strategies in the MS space.

-This bi-annual report has been fielded since 2016.
+This bi-annual report has been fielded since Q3 2017.

 Learn more about RealTime Dynamix™ reports here.